schnerring/schnerring.github.io/content/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 ## One Last Thing

 If we want to tear down the cluster and rebuild, we cannot achieve this in _one_ `terraform apply` operation.
-The reason is that the `kubernetes-alpha` provider [requires an operational cluster](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/issues/180#issuecomment-805169792) during the `terraform plan` phase.
-On top of that, any CRDs we deploy with the `kubernetes-alpha` provider have to be available during `terraform plan`, too.
+The reason is that the `kubernetes` provider requires an operational cluster during the `terraform plan` phase.
+On top of that, any CRDs we deploy have to be available during `terraform plan`, too.

 So when rebuilding, we would first create the AKS cluster and deploy cert-manager and then apply the rest: